 I like writing mysteries because of the plotting elements and interrelationships among the characters.
 But I also love writing adventurous romance stories where cliff-hanging action can occur.
 For now, I’m sticking with the mystery genre since that’s where my prime readership is.

 What is your next title?

-Hair Brained, #14 in the Bad Hair Day Mysteries, will debut Sept.
-12, 2017 from Orange Grove Press.
-Next will be book #15, tentatively titled Trimmed to Death.
-I’m also hoping to do some holiday novellas for the Bad Hair Day series.
+Trimmed to Death, #15 in the Bad Hair Day Mysteries, will debut in the fall from Orange Grove Press.
+I’ll also be having an expanded second edition to Writing the Cozy Mystery.
 And Body Wave is slated to be my next audiobook.
-More revised Author’s Editions of backlist titles are also on the agenda.
+More revised editions of backlist titles are also on the agenda.